UoMResearchIT/r-tidyverse-digital-humanities/_episodes/01-rstudio-intro.md

 If we include the `#` symbol in a command in R, everything following it will be ignored.
 This lets us enter comments into our code.

-## Working directory

-FIXME - mention this - common problem in classes